Chiayi Station of the Taiwan Sugar Railways (TSR)

 Footbridge and DT560 Steam Locomotive

-The footbridge, which ran east-west, was a long pedestrian bridge spanning the station yard.
+The long east–west footbridge spanned the station yard.
 It was later closed and removed due to the elevation of Chiayi Station.
-The foreground shows the end of the sugar railway platform, with a CT270-class train passing behind the DT560.
+The foreground shows the end of the TSR platform, with a CT270-class train passing behind the DT560.

 View of DT560 Steam Locomotive from Footbridge

-From the top of the footbridge, one could see the mainline trains of the Taiwan Railway, switching locomotives, the sugar railway station, and its trains.
+From the top of the footbridge, one could see TRA mainline trains, switching locomotives, the TSR station, and its trains.
 As the area had not yet been electrified, there were no poles or wires, offering an unobstructed view.

 Open Freight Car for Sugarcane